neurogenomics/MotifPeeker/README.md

   peak file (if available).
 Creates additional comparisons based on cell counts.
 - `motif_db`: Path to `.meme` format file to use as reference database, or a list of `universalmotif-class` objects.
-Results from de-novo motif discovery are searched against this database to find similar motifs.
+Results from motif discovery are searched against this database to find similar motifs.
   If not provided, JASPAR CORE database will be used, making this parameter **truly optional**. **NOTE**: p-value estimates are inaccurate when the database has fewer than 50 entries.

 </details>